 Upon receipt of a completed application form, membership will be processed within 5-7 working days.

 The joining fee, which is applicable per household, is a one-off administration fee payable upon joining the League.

 ROSL operates a smart/casual dress code policy.
-No sports wear, trainers or shorts should be worn in the clubhouses.
-Gentlemen are required to wear a jacket when dining in the Restaurant.
 The full dress code can be found here.

 Members are asked to be considerate of others when making and receiving calls on mobile phones.
 Mobiles are not to be used in the bars, restaurants or drawing rooms of both clubhouses.

 As far in advance as possible.
 We recommend a minimum of three weeks on average.

 In the unfortunate event of you needing to cancel your accommodation booking a one-night fee will be charged, unless cancellation is received 48 hours prior to arrival (specifically cancellation is required before midday, 2 days prior to your arrival).

 Children are welcome at Over-Seas House.

 Members may invite guests to Over-Seas House.
-The name and address of each guest, together with the name of the member, is to be entered in to the guest book kept for that purpose in the entrance hall.
+The name of each guest, together with the name of the member, is to be entered into the visitors log in the entrance hall.
 Members are responsible for their guests' behaviour and guests may not use the premises if unaccompanied by a member.
 Visitors are not admitted to bedroom floors except by special permission of the Duty Manager.
 If you wish for your spouse to use the accommodation at Over-Seas House they too must be a member in their own right.

 ROSL premises are open to non-resident members daily from 8am until 11pm.
 There is a 24hr porter for those in residence.
 Office hours for general enquiries are Monday - Friday 9.30am until 5pm.
 The clubhouse is open over the Christmas period, but the Membership office is closed during that week.